DKTJONATHAN/TheReport/src/content/posts/Kugongewa-Na-Kasongo-1.md

 Silence.

 Then, like the petty, vindictive goddess she was, she smirked.
 “You’re jealous.
 That’s what this is.
-You’re mad because he could make me cum and you—”
+You’re mad because he could make me cum and you”

 “Oh, so now it’s about orgasms?”
 I laughed, shaking my head.
 “Kendi, baby, I made you cum so hard you forgot your own name.
 But sure, keep telling yourself it’s about the dick and not the money he’s been slipping you.”